Active Weather Alerts

 Rip Current Statement

-...HIGH RIP CURRENT RISK REMAINS IN EFFECT THROUGH LATE TONIGHT... * WHAT...Dangerous rip currents. * WHERE...Walton, Gulf, and Franklin County Beaches. * WHEN...Through late tonight. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water.
+...HIGH RIP CURRENT RISK REMAINS IN EFFECT FROM SUNDAY MORNING THROUGH LATE MONDAY NIGHT... * WHAT...Dangerous rip currents expected. * WHERE...Walton, Bay, Gulf, and Franklin County Beaches. * WHEN...From Sunday morning through late Monday night. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water.
 PRECAUTIONARY/PREPAREDNESS ACTIONS...
 Swim near a lifeguard.
 If caught in a rip current, relax and float.
 Don't swim against the current.
 If able, swim in a direction following the shoreline.
 If unable to escape, face the shore and call or wave for help. &&

 Local Radar